dwyl/quotes/README.md

 # 💬 `quotes`

-1. A collection of thought provoking quotations.
+1. A collection of inspiring quotations.

 The quotes are contained
 in a _single_ file: